AxlFullbuster/Gameboy-emulator/README.md

 # Information
 This project focuses on creating a Gameboy emulator.

-The emulator uses SDL for it's display and input, and is written in C++.
+The emulator uses SDL for it's display and input, ImGui for debugging information, and is written in C++.

 The goal of this project is to create an emulator that can run games somewhat accurately, and to learn about CPU design.

 There are currently no plans to emulate sound and memory banking past the first type.

 # Current Progress
-Currently debugging timer and MBC switch.
+Completed for the time being.
+Check "Issues" to see what is not implemented.

 # Issues
 ### Memory Banking
-The MBC switch is currently not working correctly and as of this commit only these 2 roms run on the emulator without issue:
+The MBC switch is currently not working correctly and as of this commit the emulator can only run "Tetris" without issues.
-"Tetris", Blargg's "cpu_instrs".

 The roms that are not running correctly are the following:
 "The Amazing SpiderMan", "Aladdin", "Zelda Link's Awakening".